Oskari-Tuormaa/dwm_setup/README.md

-# My DWM Setup
+# My DWM and ST Setup

-This is my own little repository for managing my dwm source files.
+This is my own little repository for managing my dwm and st source files.

-## Patches:
+## DWM Patches:

 1. tilegap
 1. scratchpad